Initial Publication Date: August 18, 2020

 Preferred: 3 hours

-This interactive session describes academic practices and institutional structures that allow for sexual harassment, bullying, and other hostile behaviors to persist, discusses initiatives to address harassment as research misconduct, and provides training in personal intervention strategies to protect and support targets of harassment.
-As a result of this session, participants will be empowered to: (1) identify different ways in which sexual and other types of harassment can manifest in research environments; (2) intervene safely as bystanders, and (3) utilize resources for cultural change in academic institutions and professional societies.
+This interactive session describes academic practices and institutional structures that allow for harassment, bullying, and other exclusionary behaviors to persist, discusses initiatives to address harassment and bullying as research misconduct, and provides training in personal intervention strategies to protect and support targets of harassment.
+As a result of this session, participants will be empowered to: (1) identify different ways in which exclusionary behaviors can manifest in research environments; (2) intervene safely as bystanders, and (3) utilize resources for cultural change in academic institutions and professional societies.

 Preferred: 3 hours

-This training will inform the learner of how unconscious bias and microaggressions impact the workplace, interactions with our colleagues, and productivity.
-Learners will work through scenarios in order to explore the ways in which unconscious bias can appear in our work and everyday decisions.
-The training will also provide resources and strategies to empower participants to recognize unconscious bias and microaggressions and become an active bystander in promoting a positive workplace climate.
+This training will inform the learner of how microaggressions impact the workplace, interactions with our colleagues, and productivity.
+The training will also provide resources and strategies to empower participants to recognize different types of microaggressions and become an active bystander to address these behaviors and promote a positive workplace climate.

 Developing effective codes of conduct